 Surprisingly, very little has been written about the impact of the Spanish flu in B.C.
 Local historian Margaret Andrews published an account of Vancouver's response in BC Studies in 1977.
 In 1999, also in BC Studies, Mary-Ellen Klem described the devastation inflicted by the flu on B.C.'s First Nations.
 Elsewhere it receives only passing mention, a mere footnote to the end of the war.
 It was almost as if the experience had been blanked from our collective memory.

 Vancouver had seen it coming.
 The first flu cases had appeared in Europe in June 1918, and returning soldiers that summer and fall had carried it to towns and cities across the country.
 Like other Canadian communities, Vancouver couldn't cope.

 Many doctors and nurses were still serving in Europe, and only about 200 nurses were available in Vancouver.
 Almost half of them were unavailable for duty when the second wave of flu hit in January 1919; they were either ill themselves or caring for their own families.
-Vancouver's patient-doctor ratio was the highest it had been in a decade-680 to 1.
-The city's Medical Health Officer, Dr. Frederick Underhill, had to find the resources both to limit the spread of the disease and to treat those who fell ill.
+Vancouver's patient-doctor ratio was the highest it had been in a decade — 680 to one.
+The city's medical health officer, Dr. Frederick Underhill, had to find the resources both to limit the spread of the disease and to treat those who fell ill.

 Prevention amounted to basic hygiene: avoiding crowds, covering coughs, plenty of fresh air.
 The city government, however, wanted more drastic steps.
 "Town closure" meant a ban on public gatherings, and the shutting down of schools, churches, and recreational facilities.
 Many flu-stricken North American cities had shut themselves down in this way, but Underhill didn't see the point.
 Closing schools would only put kids out on the street, exposed to infection without even a careful teacher's observation of possible symptoms